angristan/awesome-stars/README.md

 ## Swift

 - [marpies/protonmail-macos](https://github.com/marpies/protonmail-macos) - Experimental email client for the ProtonMail service written in Swift.
-- [linearmouse/linearmouse](https://github.com/linearmouse/linearmouse) - For macOS mouse users.
+- [linearmouse/linearmouse](https://github.com/linearmouse/linearmouse) - LinearMouse is a free and open-source utility for macOS which aims to improve the experience and functionality of third-party mice.
 - [nerdsupremacist/Snap](https://github.com/nerdsupremacist/Snap) - A customizable Snapping Drawer à la Apple Maps.
 100% in SwiftUI.
 - [leits/MeetingBar](https://github.com/leits/MeetingBar) - Your next meeting always before your eyes in the macOS menu bar
 - [coteditor/CotEditor](https://github.com/coteditor/CotEditor) - Lightweight Plain-Text Editor for macOS